shawn-sandy/ideas/projects/code-clipper/README.md

 # Code-clipper

-A [clipboard.js](https://clipboardjs.com/) short code plugin for vs 11ty static site generator
+A [clipboard.js](https://clipboardjs.com/) shortcode plugin for vs 11ty static site generator

 > Why?
 Copying text to the clipboard shouldn't be hard.
 It shouldn't require dozens of steps to configure or hundreds of KBs to load.
 But most of all, it shouldn't depend on Flash or any bloated framework.